tomrailio/genai-cicd-ref/README.md

 The output will look something like: `https://abc123.ngrok.io`

-Use this URL as your HELIX_URL in GitHub Actions secrets.
-Get the HELIX_API_KEY from your account page at [http://localhost:8080/account](http://localhost:8080/account)

-Add the secrets to your GitHub repository:
+Add the URL as a variable and API key as a secret to your GitHub repository:

 1. Go to your GitHub repository settings for this repo
 2. Click on "Settings" tab
 3. In the left sidebar, click "Secrets and variables" -> "Actions"
+4. Click the "Variables" tab
-4. Click "New repository secret"
+5. Click "New repository variable"
-5. Add the following secrets:
    - Name: `HELIX_URL`
-     Value: The ngrok URL from above (e.g. `https://abc123.ngrok.io`)
+   - Value: The ngrok URL from above (e.g. `https://abc123.ngrok.io`)
+6. Click the "Secrets" tab
+7. Click "New repository secret"
    - Name: `HELIX_API_KEY`
-     Value: The API key from your Helix account page
+   - Value: The API key from your Helix account page

-These secrets will be used by the GitHub Actions workflows to authenticate with your local Helix instance.
+These credentials will be used by the GitHub Actions workflows to authenticate with your local Helix instance.

 # Continuous Integration: Testing